Skip to main content

-Opioid Misuse and Dependence
+Opioid misuse and dependence

-This article is for Medical Professionals
+Medical Professionals

 Opioids have two main effects: an analgesic effect and a euphoric effect.
 Their euphoric effect is the reason why they can be misused.
 They can be used intravenously (IV), subcutaneously and intranasally or smoked.
 Remember that if someone reports opioid misuse, they may also be abusing other drugs.

 Characteristic features include drug craving and maladaptive behaviour focused on obtaining opioids at any cost.
-Opioid misuse can be defined as a continuous compulsion to use opioids despite physical, psychological or social harm to the user.[3]
+Opioid misuse can be defined as a continuous compulsion to use opioids despite physical, psychological or social harm to the user.3

 A pattern of recurrent episodic or continuous use of opioids with evidence of impaired regulation of opioid use that is manifested by two or more of the following: